What Does the New Irish-Language Plan Mean for Music?

 With traditional music and song strong in the Gaeltacht areas, what, therefore, are the implications in the plan?

 There were no sections on the arts included in the 20-year strategy, whereas there are sections on ‘The Arts’ and ‘Festivals’ in this new five-year plan.
 The key point is that additional funding is promised for Ealaín na Gaeltachta, which funds the arts in the Gaeltacht.

 No specific figure is mentioned.
 The plan states that funding will be provided for the development of the arts generally, and for the traditional arts specifically for young people.

 In order to further support the development of the traditional arts in a way that will benefit the arts, and as a way to provide language enrichment and acquisition opportunities for the young people of the Gaeltacht, additional funding will be made available to Ealaín na Gaeltachta for the systematic development of traditional arts activities for young people throughout all Gaeltacht areas.

-In the ‘Festivals’ section of the new Government five-year action plan, there is no specific mention of the festivals in the Irish-speaking areas.
+In the ‘Festivals’ section of the new Government language plan, there is no specific mention of the festivals in the Irish-speaking areas.
 It reads:

 Funding support will continue to be made available to the relevant lead organisation to provide opportunities to support the use of Irish and the establishment of networks for adults.

 The lead organisations cited are Foras na Gaeilge and Oireachtas na Gaeilge.